 How to Fix iPhone 5 Random Reboots

-We also recommend resetting all settings.
+We also recommend resetting all of your iPhone 5’s settings.
 To do that, Settings > General > Reset > Reset All Settings.

 It also might be worth it to uninstall recent apps if the problems just started.
-If nothing works, iPhone 5 users will simply have to wait for the next iOS update.
+If nothing works, iPhone 5 you will simply have to wait for the next iOS update.

 How to Fix iPhone 5 Keyboard Lag